Funding: Community-Based Projects for Seniors

 - strive to have a lasting impact on communities;

 - use resources efficiently and effectively.

 Funding is available for a project only once and cannot be renewed.
+Each year, communities must propose project activities different from those previously funded.
 If your project will be ongoing, you should consider what resources you will need in order to continue after NHSP funding ends.

 - occur within a 12-month (52-week) period.
-NHSP funding can only support projects that are completed within this time frame.
+NHSP only funds projects that will be completed within this time frame.

 For those projects that primarily meet one of the first four program objectives, projects must:

 - involve programs or activities not already carried out by your organizationFootnote 1.

 For those projects that primarily meet the fifth objective, projects must:

 - involve programs or activities not already carried out by your organizationFootnote 1.
 These new programs or activities must also meet one of the first four program objectives; and/or